Technology-Notes/nvidia-docker-wiki/Frequently-Asked-Questions.md

 #### Why do I get the error `Unknown runtime specified nvidia`?
 Make sure the runtime was [registered](Frequently-Asked-Questions#how-do-i-register-the-new-runtime-to-the-docker-daemon) to `dockerd`.
 You also need to reload the configuration of the Docker daemon.

+#### Why do I get the error `flag provided but not defined: -console`?
+Your version of `nvidia-container-runtime` probably doesn't match your version of Docker.
+You need to [pin the version](Frequently-Asked-Questions#how-do-i-install-20-if-im-not-using-the-latest-docker-version) of `nvidia-container-runtime` when installing the package.

 ## Platform support

 #### Is macOS supported?